thisancog/sitePreloader.js/README.md

 A small JavaScript class to preload a website's pages for smooth page transitions.

 ### How to get started
-Simply load the file and register sitePreloader as a new class.
+Simply load the file and register sitePreloader.js as a new class.

 In your HTML document:
 ```html